-Ashlyn Hornsby: Temporary Counselling Coordinator (IT support) Senior Student Counsellor
+Ashlyn Hornsby: Counselling Digital & Telehealth Coordinator Senior Student Counsellor

 My name is Elizabeth Putaura.
 I was born in Rarotonga and raised in Nelson.
 After a 13-year career in hospitality, I decided to study full time at the Nelson Marlborough Institute of Technology to acquire my degree in Bachelor of Counselling, from where I graduated in 2021.
 I have been working individually with clients as well as co-facilitating group sessions called Positive Psychology and Wellbeing.